kontena/kontena/docs/references/kontena-yml.md

 #### stateful

 Mark service as stateful (default: false).
-Kontena will create and mount automatically a data volume container for the service.
-This options also instructs scheduler to bind service instance to scheduled host so that volume can be mapped when service is updated.
+Kontena will create and automatically mount a data volume container for the service.
+This option also instructs the scheduler to bind the service instance to the scheduled host so that the volume can be mapped when the service is updated.

 ```
 stateful: true